 How to stay off social media

-Here are things you can do to stay off social media;
+Here are things you can do to help your social media break and to stay off social media:

 - Turn off notifications (on your phone, smartwatch, desktop)

 - Remove the app from your most-used device

 - Or log out of the app if deleting the app is scary